ionic-team/stencil-site/src/docs/guides/workers.md

 ```

 This API, while powerful, is very low level and makes it hard to write complex apps, since the event-driven paradigm leads easily to [spaghetti-code](https://en.wikipedia.org/wiki/Spaghetti_code).

+For further information, check out [this fantastic tutorial](https://www.html5rocks.com/en/tutorials/workers/basics/) by our friends at HTML5Rocks.

 It also requires of the generation of a different chunk of JS, the `my-worker.js` in the example above.
 This means you usually need extra-tooling that transpiles the worker entry point a generates another `.js` file.